 Sonata No.3 in F - H.F Biber

 Sonata No.1, Op.2 - A. Vivaldi

 Sonata Op.5 no.12 (La Folia) - A. Corelli

-Sonata for Violin & Harpsichord - J.S Bach
+Sonata for Violin & Harpsichord No.3 in E BWV 1015 - J.S Bach

 Sonata in G minor (Devil's Trill) - G. Tartini/F. Kreisler